junxit/us-congress-code/title-42/chapter-6a/sec-300f.md

 This subchapter is known as the “Safe Drinking Water Act”, see note set out under section 201 of this title.

-### Termination of Trust Territory of the Pacific Islands
+### Termination of Advisory Committees

-For termination of Trust Territory of the Pacific Islands, see note set out preceding section 1681 of Title 48, Territories and Insular Possessions.
+Pub.
+L. 93–641, § 6, Jan.
+4, 1975, 88 Stat.
+2275, set out as a note under section 217a of this title, provided that an advisory committee established pursuant to the Public Health Service Act shall terminate at such time as may be specifically prescribed by an Act of Congress enacted after Jan.
+4, 1975.

 ### Effect of Public Law 104–182 on Federal Water Pollution Control Act